RediSearch/RediSearch/docs/Commands.md

 #### Examples

-Given an index containing visits to web sites, find visits to the page "about.html", group them by the day of the visit, count the number of visits, and sort them by day.
+Given an index containing visits to web sites, find visits to the page "about.html", group them by the day of the visit, count the number of visits, and sort them by day:

 ```sql
 FT.AGGREGATE idx "@url:\"about.html\""